 The Ministry Studies concentration provides students with the opportunity to customize their studies for ministry in a local church, with a para-church organization, or with a mission agency.
-Ministry Studies Concentration (18)
+The MDiv in Ministry Studies degree is available fully online in an 8-week format or in a residential 16-week format.
+This program is also available through CBTE (Competency Based Theological Education).